Chapter 3318:1-5 Exceptional Increases in Enrollment

 (E) Upon commission review and verification that a school district meets all the criteria in paragraph (A) of this rule, the commission may consider providing additional state funding for facilities improvements pursuant to section 3318.04 of the Revised Code.
 The commission shall provide written notification to the school district of the final determination.

-(B) Ohio school facilities commission staff shall evaluate requests for such waivers and make a recommendation to the commission.
+(B) Commission staff shall evaluate requests for such waivers and make a recommendation to the commission.
 The commission approval of the master plan shall constitute approval of the waiver.

 (C) Without limitation, factors to be considered in evaluating such requests include: